PearCoding/Ignis/README.md

 Ignis uses a JSON based flat scene description with instancing.
 Support for shading nodes is available via PExpr, image and procedural textures.
 A schema is available at [docs/refs/ignis.schema.json](docs/refs/ignis.schema.json)

-You might use the `mts2ig` to convert a Mitsuba scene description to our own format.
+You might use the `igutil` to convert a Mitsuba scene description to our own format.
 Keep in mind that this feature is very experimental and not all BSDFs work out of the box.

 You can also use `rad2json` to convert geometry used in the Radiance framework to our tool.
 Keep in mind that no BSDF and lights are mapped as the two raytracers are vastile different in these regards.